Is My Mic On? Concerns Surrounding Recording Board Meetings

 Term Limits are Back in Vogue

-By Rhonda R. Adato, Esq.
+By Rhonda R. Goldblatt, Esq.

 Everyone has a change of heart sometimes, including, it seems, the California Legislature.
 By now, most people in the community association field are familiar with Senate Bill 323 (“SB 323”).
 SB 323 was chaptered into law in October 2019.
 It significantly amended Civil Code sections 5100, et seq., which govern community association elections.
 Among other things, SB 323 revised the law to only permit community associations to impose a few, specific qualifications on candidates running for an association’s board of directors.
 Term limits were not included among them, meaning that associations were effectively prohibited from disqualifying board candidates who had termed out.